Chaos War: Reception

 Critical reviews for Chaos War #1 were mostly positive.
 Doug Zawisza of Comic Book Resources gave it four stars out of five, saying it "could only be made better if it were extra-sized".
-IGN rated in 7.0 out of 10, calling it "a fine read that has its problems.
+IGN rated it 7.0 out of 10, calling it "a fine read that has its problems.
 If you're a fan of [Hercules] then you'll love this escalated continuation of Hercules' story.
 And for those new to it all, I still recommend giving it a chance [since] the epic nature of the story may sway you to read Herc's quality back catalog".

 Zawisza was equally impressed with issue #2, and IGN, though critical of the artwork, rated it 8.0, remarking, "While I am still not a fan of Khoi Pham's artwork in this series, the story is being told well enough in every aspect that it is hard not to recommend the book".

 The third issue met with mixed reactions.
-Greg McElhatton of Comic Book Resources gave it two of five stars, saying, "A book involving Hercules and the other pantheons of gods fighting off the Chaos King should have been a lot of fun, but this is just a mish-mash", and that, "It doesn't help that Khoi Pham and Thomas Palmer's art is looking equally uninspired here".
+Greg McElhatton of Comic Book Resources gave it two out of five stars, saying, "A book involving Hercules and the other pantheons of gods fighting off the Chaos King should have been a lot of fun, but this is just a mish-mash", and that, "It doesn't help that Khoi Pham and Thomas Palmer's art is looking equally uninspired here".
 IGN, conversely, gave it another 8.0 and bringing up a heretofore unmentioned "pacing problem" with the previous issues, and calling it artist Pham's "strongest issue so far".